Leeds agree deal ‘in principle’ with Barcelona for sale of Raphinha - NewsBreak

 Leeds said: “We can confirm that an agreement in principle has been reached with FC Barcelona for the transfer of Raphinha.
 The player will now undergo a medical in Spain.”

-Chelsea had a reported bid of £60milion accepted by Leeds at the end of last month after an earlier offer from Arsenal had been rejected, but Raphinha made clear Barca was his preferred destination.
+Chelsea had a reported bid of £60milion accepted by Leeds at the end of last month, but Raphinha made clear Barca was his preferred destination.

-After Leeds refused to budge on their asking price, the cash-strapped Catalan giants, who have also confirmed an agreement has been reached for the 25-year-old, finally appear able to finance the deal, which could rise to a reported £54.7m including add-ons.
+After Leeds refused to budge on their asking price, the cash-strapped Catalan giants finally appear able to finance the deal.

-Leeds head coach Jesse Marsch said on Monday during the club’s two-week tour to Australia that he expected the deal to go ahead.

-“I’m hopeful for him to get this deal done because I know it’s his dream to play for Barcelona,” Marsch said.

 Raphinha’s career has been on a steep upward curve since he signed with football agent Deco, the former Portugal midfielder, and moved to Europe from Brazilian side Avia in 2016.